3mmaRand/singlm/docs/glm-poisson-two-explan.md

 So:

 $prey$ = 16.338 $\times$ 0.66$^{grouppair}$ $\times$ 0.245$^{groupsingle}$ $\times$ 0.66$^{grouppair}$ $\times$ 0.845$^{grouppair:age}$ $\times$ 0.724$^{groupsingle:age}$

+Birds aged 0 that spend most of their time with many others are expected to catch 16.338 prey.
+The paired birds aged 0 are expected to catch 16.338 $\times$ 0.66 = 10.778 prey and the lone birds aged 0, 16.338 $\times$ 0.245 = 10.778 prey.

+Birds that spend most of their time with many others catch 1.34 times more prey with each year that they age.

 More information including statistical tests of the model and its parameters is obtained by using `summary()`: